Inheritance: Sell or Rent? The data-driven comparison calculator for your decision

 The topic briefly and concisely

-The decision between selling and renting out an inherited property depends on taxes (inheritance & capital gains tax), the property's value, the rental yield, and your personal financial strategy.
+The decision between selling and renting an inherited property depends on taxes (inheritance & speculative tax), the property value, the rental yield, and your personal financial strategy.

-The 10-year speculation period, which begins on the purchaser's date, is crucial to avoid high tax payments on sale profits.
+The 10-year speculation period, which begins on the date of purchase by the testator, is crucial to avoid high tax payments on the profit from the sale.

-When renting out property, you can claim numerous expenses such as depreciation, interest, and maintenance for tax purposes, which significantly improves the after-tax return.
+When renting out, you can claim numerous expenses such as depreciation, interest, and maintenance for tax purposes, which significantly improves the post-tax return.

-Inheriting a property is more than just an increase in wealth – it's a responsibility that often arises during an emotional time.
-Suddenly, you must make a strategic decision: sell or rent?
+Inheriting a property is more than just a wealth increase – it's a responsibility that often comes to you during an emotional time.
+Suddenly, you have to make a strategic decision: sell or rent out?
 This choice depends not only on the property itself but also on your personal life situation, financial goals, and tax conditions.
-A quick sale promises liquidity but can lead to high tax burdens.
-Renting offers regular income but also involves administrative effort and costs.
+A quick sale promises liquidity but can lead to a high tax burden.
+Renting out provides regular income, but also entails administrative effort and costs.
 This article serves as a practical comparison calculator to objectively weigh the pros and cons of both options and make an informed decision for your future.

 Laying the Foundation: What Your Inherited Property Is Really Worth

-Before considering selling or renting, you need a neutral data basis: the current market value.
-This value forms the basis for all further calculations, from inheritance tax to potential sales proceeds or rental yields.
-The tax office uses standardized methods for valuation, which, however, do not always accurately reflect the market value.
-An independent appraisal can identify discrepancies of up to 20%, potentially reducing your tax burden.
+Before you consider selling or renting, you need a neutral data foundation: the current market value.
+This value is the basis for all further calculations, from inheritance tax to potential sales proceeds or rental yield.
+The tax office uses standardised methods for valuation, which do not always accurately reflect the market value.
+An independent appraisal can reveal discrepancies of up to 20% and potentially reduce your tax burden.
 The exact market value is your most important tool for strategic planning.
-A precise valuation of your inherited property protects you from misjudgments and creates a solid foundation for the next step.
+An accurate valuation of your inherited property protects you from misjudgements and creates a solid foundation for the next step.

-The analysis of the condition is just as crucial.
-A high need for renovation can reduce the attractiveness for tenants and requires immediate investments often exceeding 20,000 euros.
+The analysis of the condition is equally crucial.
+A high need for renovation can decrease the attractiveness for tenants and requires immediate investments often exceeding 20,000 euros.
 These factors directly influence the decision on whether an immediate sale is the more economically sensible option.
-With a clear assessment in hand, you can accurately calculate the tax consequences of both scenarios.
+With a clear evaluation in hand, you can precisely calculate the tax implications of both scenarios.

 Scenario 1: The Sale – Quick Liquidity and Its Tax Hurdles

-The sale of an inherited property promises a quick influx of capital, but the tax authorities have clear regulations.
+The sale of an inherited property promises a quick influx of capital, but the tax authorities have clear rules.
 Two types of tax are relevant here: inheritance tax and speculation tax.
-Inheritance tax is payable on the value of the estate that exceeds your personal allowances.
-For children, this allowance is 400,000 Euros, and for spouses, it is even 500,000 Euros.
-For siblings or non-related heirs, the allowance is only 20,000 Euros.
-A property valued at 450,000 Euros would be taxable for a child (50,000 Euros to be taxed) but completely tax-free for the spouse.
+Inheritance tax is due on the value of the estate that exceeds your personal allowances.
+For children, this allowance is 400,000 euros, and for spouses, it is even 500,000 euros.
+For siblings or non-related heirs, the allowance is only 20,000 euros.
+A property valued at 450,000 euros would be taxable for a child (50,000 euros to be taxed), but completely tax-free for the spouse.

 The second hurdle is the speculation tax.
-It is applied if less than ten years have passed between the purchase of the property by the deceased and your sale.
+It applies if less than ten years have passed between the decedent's purchase of the property and your sale.
 The profit is then taxed at your personal income tax rate, which can be up to 45%.
-The period starts not with the inheritance but with the original purchase date.
-If the deceased acquired the property 11 years ago, the sale is tax-free for you.
-An important exception exists for self-use: If the property was occupied by the owner in the sale year and the two preceding years, the tax also does not apply.
-A detailed checklist for property sales helps to verify these deadlines correctly.
+The period does not start with the inheritance but with the original purchase date.
+If the deceased purchased the property 11 years ago, the sale is tax-free for you.
+An important exception applies to personal use: If the property was occupied by you in the year of sale and the two previous years, the tax is waived as well.
+A detailed checklist for property sales helps to review these deadlines correctly.

-Scenario 2: The Rental – Long-term Return and Predictable Effort
+Scenario 2: Letting – Long-term Return and Calculable Effort

-Renting transforms the inherited property into a long-term source of income.
-You must declare the annual rental income in your tax return and tax it at your personal tax rate.
-However, the key advantage lies in the deductible advertising costs that can significantly reduce your tax burden.
+Renting out inherited property transforms it into a long-term source of income.
+You must declare the annual rental income on your tax return and pay tax according to your personal tax rate.
+However, the key advantage lies in the deductible advertising costs, which can significantly reduce your tax burden.
 These include:

 • Depreciation (AfA): You can depreciate 2% of the building's value annually over 50 years (for buildings constructed after 1924).